HANDLER / PET THERAPY TRAINING AND ACCREDITATION PROGRAM

 - Pet therapy placement support post-program completion

-- Involvement in special events and visits
+- Involvement in group therapy activities and special events

 PART 1 – ASSESSMENT

 - Assessment focuses on temperament, obedience, and initiation / engagement

 - Thirty minute assessment where both dog and handler are guided through a series of tasks

 - Assessment for One person with one dog = $35

 - Assessment for Two people with one dog = $50